List of Tom and Jerry characters: Droopy

 A Basset Hound often with a miserable look on his face, originally introduced in the Tex Avery shorts of the 1940s.
 He first made a poster cameo in Matinee Mouse (1966) in the Chuck Jones era.
 He also appeared in the Droopy and Dripple segments of Tom and Jerry Kids.
 He is sometimes an adversary of Spike.
 He would also appear in Tom and Jerry Tales and would appear in the direct-to-video films.

 Barney Bear

 An anthropomorphic cartoon character, a sluggish, sleepy bear who often is in pursuit of nothing, but peace and quiet, originally introduced in the Harman-Ising shorts of the 1930s.
 He would also appear in the direct-to-video films.

 McWolf

-McWolf, initially named 'Slick Wolf' is the villain of the "Droopy and Dripple" segments.
+McWolf, initially named "Slick Wolf" is the villain of the "Droopy and Dripple" segments.
 A bad and cruel wolf whose only mission is to ruin the life of Droopy (and Dripple and sometimes to remain with Miss Vavoom in Tom & Jerry Kids).
-Sometimes for of crazy scientist whom it loves to dominate the world, of space villain, a criminal fat person (known as "The Chubby Man"), etc. His character is based on the wolf in Red Hot Riding Hood.
+McWolf sometimes appears as a crazy scientist whom loves to try and dominate the world, as a space villain, or a criminal fat person (known as "The Chubby Man"), etc. His character is based on the wolf in Red Hot Riding Hood.
 He is voiced by Frank Welker.